 Creating a Homestead in the Heart of New JerseyMarch 31, 2020

-The Small House is a 12-part blog series that will share the vision, architectural challenges, and construction effort involved in building a new house, one that defies conventional home design by integrating the environment in a rigorous, unprecedented and beneficial way.
+This 12-part blog series will share the vision, architectural challenges, and construction effort involved in building a new house, one that defies conventional home design by integrating the environment in a rigorous, unprecedented and beneficial way.

 By Bill Kaufman, Founder & CEO of WESKetch Architecture + Construction | February 28, 2020